carlislerainey/carlislerainey.github.io/cv/index.md

 ## Conference Presentations

+- "Dealing with Separation in Logistic Regression Models."
+	- Society for Political Methodology Annual Meeting, Rochester, NY, July 2015.
 - "The Effects of Party Control, Electoral Cycles and Institutional Design on Tax Policy Changes."
-With Richard F. Winters and Kevin R. Stout.
+With Kevin R. Stout and Richard F. Winters.
+  - State Politics and Policy Conference, Sacramento, CA, May 2015.
 	- Midwest Political Science Association Annual Conference, Chicago, April 2015.
 - "When BLUE Is Not Best: Non-Normal Errors and the Linear Model."
 	- Innovations in Comparative Political Methodology Conference at Texas A&M University, March 2015.